 DOSAGE AND ADMINISTRATION

-- The dosage of SUBOXONE sublingual film should be progressively adjusted in increments/decrements of 2 mg/0.5 mg or 4 mg/1 mg buprenorphine/naloxone to a level that holds the patient in treatment and suppresses opioid withdrawal signs and symptoms.
+For maintenance, SUBOXONE sublingual film may be administered buccally or sublingually.
+The dosage of SUBOXONE sublingual film from Day 3 onwards should be progressively adjusted in increments/decrements of 2 mg/0.5 mg or 4 mg/1 mg buprenorphine/naloxone to a level that holds the patient in treatment and suppresses opioid withdrawal signs and symptoms.

 Treatment should be initiated with supervised administration, progressing to unsupervised administration as the patient's clinical stability permits.
 SUBOXONE sublingual film is subject to diversion and abuse.
 When determining the prescription quantity for unsupervised administration, consider the patient's level of stability, the security of his or her home situation, and other factors likely to affect the ability to manage supplies of take-home medication.